What are Asset Protection Trusts and why do I need to be wary of these?

 care fees trusts

-The cost of care can be extremely daunting and you may be concerned about the impact that this could have on your finances and your family’s inheritance.
+The cost of care can be extremely daunting and you may be concerned about the impact this could have on your finances and your family’s inheritance.

 What is ‘deprivation of assets’?